cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices-interviewing-deaf-hoh-candidates/best-practices-interviewing-deaf-candidate-relying-on-interpreters.md

 ---
-title: Best practices for Interviewing a Deaf Candidate Relying on Interpreters
+title: Best Practices for Interviewing a Deaf Candidate Who Relies on Interpreters
 ---
 **Note**: Please be sure to read the [introduction](_index.md) to this guide before reading on.